-Rating: 0.5 out of 5.
-This 'A.I. software' has nothing going for it other than fancy vocabulary.
+Rating: 0.5 This 'A.I. software' has nothing going for it other than fancy vocabulary.

 In the world of binary options scams, there are many methods used by scammers to entice you to part with your money.
 Some scammers use the “exclusive membership” method.
 Others try to bait you with their “pay it forward” ruse.

 Some scammers try the educational angle, providing classroom-style lessons and even throwing in a few facts and figures.
 That’s the approach that the Atlas Intelligence scammers take with their latest binary options trading scam- I mean, business opportunity.

 Today 23 Everyday People like YOU & Me Claimed Their FREE Atlas Passport & Cashed In $69,007… Now It’s Your Turn!